grssnbchr/rddj-template/README.md

                            ref = "v0.3.2")
 ```

 A second possible disadvantage is the reliance on Microsoft's snapshot system.
 Once these snapshots are down, the whole system is futile.
 I reckon/hope there will be third party mirrors though once the system gets really popular.
+Update September 2017: Apparently you can roll your [own checkpoint server](https://github.com/RevolutionAnalytics/checkpoint-server).

 ## Deployment to GitHub pages